 Telescopes and Instrumentation

-The Very Large Telescope (VLT) at Cerro Paranal is ESO's premier site for observations in the visible and infrared light.
-All four Unit Telescopes (UTs) of 8.2 metres diameter operate individually using a large collection of instruments.
+The Very Large Telescope (VLT) at Cerro Paranal is ESO's premier site for observations in visible and infrared light.
+All four 8.2-metre diameter Unit Telescopes (UTs) operate individually using a large collection of instruments.

-The VLT offers also the possibility of combining the light from the four UTs to work as an interferometer.
+The VLT also offers the possibility to combine the light from the four UTs to work as an interferometer.
 The Very Large Telescope Interferometer (VLTI), with its own suite of instruments, ultimately providing imagery at the milliarcsecond level as well as astrometry at 10 microarcsecond precision.
-In addition to the 8.2-metre diameter telescopes the VLTI is complemented by four Auxiliary Telescopes (AT) of 1.8-metre diameter to improve its imaging capabilities and enable full nighttime use on a year-round basis.
+In addition to the 8.2-metre diameter telescopes the VLTI is complemented by four 1.8-metre diameter Auxiliary Telescopes (AT) to improve its imaging capabilities and enable full nighttime use on a year-round basis.